-Early Intervention & Return to Work Program for Supervisors
+Early Intervention and Return to Work Program for supervisors

-Another $121 million is attributed to estimated losses.
-Even a one per cent reduction in these benefit costs amounts to a savings of $700,000 per year.
+Even a 1% reduction in these benefit costs amounts to a savings of $930,000.

 Supporting employees in managing their health issues and showing concern for their well-being leads to improved employee engagement and a healthier workforce.

-The goal is to encourage a safe, timely and sustainable return to work by employees who have been ill or injured, regardless of whether the absence is work related or not.
+We encourage a safe, timely and sustainable return to work by employees who have been ill or injured, regardless of whether the absence is work-related or not.